 - How do youth who have emancipated from foster care get to use these services?
 We work closely with the county’s Independent Living Specialist to provide these services, so all of the youth have been referred to us through a caseworker.

 - Is there a busy season for youth who are emancipating?
 Yes.
 Typically, most youth will emancipate from May through July.
-We are able to accept more items during this time, as things will be moving through quickly.
+We are always looking for more donations during this time.